Ashley Montanaro's homepage

 "It is difficult to give an idea of the vast extent of modern mathematics.
 This word 'extent' is not the right one: I mean extent crowded with beautiful detail - not an extent of mere uniformity such as an objectless plain, but of a tract of beautiful country seen at first in the distance, but which will bear to be rambled through and studied in every detail of hillside and valley, stream, rock, wood and flower.
 But, as for everything else, so for a mathematical theory - beauty can be perceived but not explained."

 — Arthur Cayley1 (1883)

-My research is in the theory of quantum computing.
+My main research interests are in the theory of quantum computing.
 I'm interested in all areas of the subject, but particularly quantum algorithms and computational complexity, quantum query and communication complexity, and quantum walks.
 I'm also interested in classical algorithms and computational complexity.

 Click here for details of my publications, preprints and presentations.

 In the 2013-2014 academic year I will be teaching Data Structures and Algorithms (COMS21103) and Theory of Computation (COMS11700).

 Slides for Data Structures and Algorithms: